morlabhaskar/morlabhaskar/README.md

 </p>

 <h3 align="center">Welcome to my GitHub playground!
 I'm Bhaskar Morla, a passionate full-stack developer who loves to turn ideas into reality through code.
-Feel free to explore my repositories, projects, and contributions.
+Feel free to explore my repositories and projects.
 Don't forget to star your favorites!</h3>